Cresskill High School: Athletics

 The Cresskill High School Cougars participate in the Patriot Division of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson County, Morris County and Passaic County counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to realignment that took effect in the fall of 2010, Cresskill was a member of the Bergen County Scholastic League (BCSL) in the Olympic Division.
 With 397 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school's co-op with Emerson Junior-Senior High School was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates in a joint ice hockey team with Tenafly High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The girls volleyball team won the Group I state championship in 1982 (defeating North Arlington High School in the final match of the tournament), 2002 (vs. Secaucus High School) and 2003 (vs. North Arlington).
 The 1982 team defeated North Arlington in two games (15–4, 15–12) in the playoff championship.
 The team won the 2002 Group I championship, sweeping Secaucus High School (15–10, 15–7) in the final match.
 The 2003 team repeated the title, defeating North Arlington High School in the final.

 The football team won the NJSIAA North I Group I state sectional championship in 1984, 1987, 1989, 1992 and 1997.
 The 1984 team finished the season with an 11-0 record after winning the North I Group I state sectional title with a 30-0 win against North Arlington High School in the championship game.
 A 21-7 win against Pompton Lakes High School in the playoff finals gave the 1987 team the North I Group I state sectional championship and an 11-0 record.
 The 1989 team finished the season at 10-0-1 after winning the North I Group I state title with a 31-28 victory against Pompton Lakes High School in the championship game.